 Supporting Analysis

 DOE published a technical analysis in support of its determination.
-This analysis assesses the 2021 IECC compared to the 2018 IECC and estimates the anticipated energy consumption of buildings that would be required to meet the code.
+This analysis assesses the 2024 IECC compared to the previous edition and estimates the associated savings impact.

 Federal Statute for Residential Buildings